 Hot Upcoming IPOs to Watch

-Indeed, more companies are testing the waters, making now the best time to explore the most anticipated upcoming IPOs, provided you understand what an IPO is in the first place.
+And more companies are testing the waters, making now the best time to explore the most anticipated upcoming IPOs.
+For those looking to gain exposure to these new stocks, it's imperative to have an understanding of what an IPO is before jumping in.

 Having covered the most promising upcoming IPOs for Kiplinger for several years, I've crafted this latest list to spotlight larger, well-established companies that are sure to gain the attention of both Wall Street and Main Street.